 Lines 1 through 5.
-Report ECI on Schedule E (Form 1040), Supplemental Income and Loss, lines 1 through 5, and attach it to your tax return.
+Report amounts of ECI from lines 1 through 5 on Schedule E (Form 1040), Supplemental Income and Loss, and attach it to your tax return.
 See Income (Loss) under Part III in the Partner's Instructions for Schedule K-1 (Form 1065) for more information on how to complete Schedule E.